TallBoy44/ATOM/README.md

 ### Approach 1

 Clone/Download the `FMC.psm1` file to your local machine.
 Open **PowerShell** and navigate to the directory that the file is contained within.
-Run `Import-Module .\FMC.psm1` to import the module on your Workstation/System.
+Run `Import-Module .\FMC.psm1` to import the module on your Workstation/System. **Note**: If you have an existing version of the Module, remove it with the following command `Remove-Module FMC`.

 ### Approach 2